 The card also offers a miles sign-up bonus when spending requirements are met (this bonus is lower than the one offered by the regular Venture card).

-You’ll also receive 1.25 miles per dollar on all purchases, plus 10 miles per dollar on hotel stays booked through Hotels.com/venture.
+You’ll also receive 1.25 miles per dollar on all purchases.

 You’ll also pay no foreign transaction fees.

-For small business owners looking for a massive sign-up bonus, the Capital One Spark Miles for Business does not disappoint.
+For small business owners looking for a massive sign-up bonus, the Spark Miles from Capital One does not disappoint.